pandas-dev/pandas/doc/source/user_guide/scale.rst

 Use Modin
 ---------

-Modin_ is a scalable dataframe library, which has a drop-in replacement API for pandas and provides the ability to scale pandas workflows across nodes and CPUs available.
+Modin_ is a scalable dataframe library, which aims to be a drop-in replacement API for pandas and provides the ability to scale pandas workflows across nodes and CPUs available.
 It is also able to work with larger than memory datasets.
 To start working with Modin you just need to replace a single line of code, namely, the import statement.